 Be a savvy consumer.

-Protect yourself by safeguarding your confidential information.
+Protect yourself from fraud by safeguarding your confidential information.
 Use the following guidelines to help prevent the unthinkable from happening to you.

 Every year, millions of Americans experience identity fraud, leading to billions of dollars in losses.
 Fortunately, there are steps you can take today to effectively reduce the chances of your financial and personal information being compromised.